pagkly/Zed/Investopedia3/How Paid-Up Additional Insurance Works.md

 ## Understanding Paid-Up Additional Insurance

 The cash value of paid-up additional insurance can increase over time, and these increases are tax deferred.
-Another benefit is that the policyholder can use them to increase coverage without going through [medical underwriting](https://www.investopedia.com/terms/m/medical-underwriting.asp).
+Another benefit is that the policyholder can use them to increase coverage without going through [[medical underwriting]](https://www.investopedia.com/terms/m/medical-underwriting.asp).
 This is not only convenient but also extra value for a policyholder whose health has declined since the policy was originally issued and who can’t increase insurance coverage through other means.1

-Even without medical underwriting, paid-up additional insurance may have a higher premium than the base policy, because the price [depends on a policyholder’s age at the time](https://www.investopedia.com/articles/fa-profession/091816/10-best-companies-obtaining-life-insurance-over-50-met-pru.asp) they purchase the extra insurance.
+Even without medical underwriting, paid-up additional insurance may have a higher premium than the base policy, because the price [[depends on a policyholder’s age at the time]](https://www.investopedia.com/articles/fa-profession/091816/10-best-companies-obtaining-life-insurance-over-50-met-pru.asp) they purchase the extra insurance.
 Some policies, such as those issued by the Veterans Administration, have no premiums for paid-up additions.

 If you take two otherwise identical whole life insurance policies with the same annual premium, but one has a paid-up rider and one doesn’t, the one with the rider will have a higher guaranteed net cash value sooner than the one without.2 However, a policy that allows for paid-up additions may initially have a lower cash value and much lower death benefit.
-It will take many years, possibly decades, [for the two policies to have similar death benefits](https://www.investopedia.com/articles/personal-finance/102015/how-compare-permanent-life-insurance-policies.asp).
+It will take many years, possibly decades, [[for the two policies to have similar death benefits]](https://www.investopedia.com/articles/personal-finance/102015/how-compare-permanent-life-insurance-policies.asp).

 A paid-up additional insurance rider must be structured into the policy when you purchase it.
 Some companies may allow you to add it later, but health, age, and other factors could make it more difficult.
 Policies for paid-up additional insurance can vary among insurance companies.
 For some, the paid-up additions rider allows you to contribute as much or as little as you want from year to year.
 Other companies stipulate that contributions remain at consistent levels, or you might risk losing the rider and be forced to reapply for it in the future.